 The flowers have a pleasant fragrance and appear in early summer, with each plant producing two to five flower clusters.
 The long, dark green leaves last into the fall, then die back.
 There are also hybrid versions like Hymenocallis x festalis, which has even showier flowers with ribbon-like petals.

 How to Grow Peruvian Daffodil

 To grow healthy Peruvian daffodil plants, select a good planting site for the bulbs.
 They do well in partial shade or full sun, but not in full shade, and they appreciate moist but well-drained soil.
-Because they are early summer bloomers, growing Peruvian daffodils in beds alongside bulbs that bloom earlier in spring is a great idea.
+Since they are early summer bloomers, growing Peruvian daffodils in beds alongside bulbs that bloom earlier in spring is a great idea.
 They can also be grown in containers.
-Each plant has a spread of 6 to 12 inches (15 to 30 cm.).
+Each plant has a spread of 6 to 12 inches (15-31 cm.).